logancostello/FakeWordGenerator/README.md

 ## Letter Version
 Alternatively, our graph can connnect letters rather than syllables.
-On average, this version seems to produce worse words, but the best words from this version seem better than the best words from syllable version
+On average, this version seems to produce worse words, but the best words from this version seem better than the best words from syllable version.

 ## Issues
 Neither a graph of syllables nor letters seems optimal.
 For example, "node", "lode", and "tode" are all considered unique syllables.
 For the sake of word generation, it would be better if nodes "n", "l", and "t" all pointed to the "ode" sound.
 This highlights how even syllables can be split further down while still be larger than individual letters.

+Additionally, real words often only contain a couple syllables, so the word generator often just combines words into bigger words, such as combining "certain" and "cancer" into "cancertain".

-I think a graph of phonetic sounds would be better, and it might be something I come back to for this project
+I think a graph of phonetic sounds would be better, and it might be something I come back to for this project.

+## Example Words
+Here are some example words that have been generated

+### The Best
+Syllable Version: trianation, posals, endar, modity, combina, arguru, octoria
+Letter Version: mung, brita, tedor, fid, mauta, duriatic

+### The Worst
+Syllable Version: feofferson, strengthendarwinning, arthritisers, legisbn
+Letter Version: rsiparolfiokes, fdyrysuti, consleanyrioungaspg, wntrededligrerthiongiz, hnctemph